 it won’t be long.”

-Chapman’s voice remains as vehemently powerful as on Keane’s early releases, which works well with the theme of the seemingly never-ending quest for happiness and reflection on regrets, which can be understood by most on one level or another.
+Chaplin’s voice remains as vehemently powerful as on Keane’s early releases, which works well with the theme of the seemingly never-ending quest for happiness and reflection on regrets, which can be understood by most on one level or another.

 Cause and Effect is a good album and a welcome addition to Keane’s catalogue for both reference and live performances.
 Hopefully Keane gets the recognition that they deserve on resurrecting their collective careers and continuing to release material that is greatly worthy of a pleasing listen.